apache/incubator-devlake-website/docs/DataModels/ToolLayerSchema.md

 This document describes Apache DevLake's tool layer schema.

 Referring to DevLake's [architecture](../Overview/Architecture.md), the Tool layer extracts raw data from JSONs into a relational schema that's easier to consume by analytical tasks.
-Each DevOps tool would have a schema that's tailored to their data structure, hence the name, the Tool layer.
+Each DevOps tool would have a schema that's tailored to its data structure, hence the name, the Tool layer.

 ## Use Cases